temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 :::tip
 You can pass multiple inputs to a Workflow, but it's a good practice to send a single input.
-If you have mutliple values you want to send, you should define your own struct and pass that into the Workflow instead.
+If you have several values you want to send, you should define a Struct and pass that into the Workflow instead.

 :::

-The function defines the options to execute an Activity, and then executes an Activity called`ComposeGreeting`, which you'll define next.
+The function defines the options to execute an Activity, and then executes an Activity called `ComposeGreeting`, which you'll define next.
 The function returns the result of the Activity.

 ## Create an Activity

-Activities are meant to handle non-deterministic code that could result in unexpected results or errors.
+You use Activities in your Temporal Applications to handle non-deterministic code that could result in unexpected results or errors.
 You'll use Activities to call external APIs, connect to databases, and do the majority of the work in your application.

-For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string, appens it to "Hello", and returns the new string back to the Workflow.
-This will let you see how Workflows and Activities work together, without building something complicated.
+For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string, appends it to "Hello," and returns the new string to the Workflow.
+This will let you see how Workflows and Activities work together without building something complicated.

-With the Temporal Go SDK, you define Activities the same way you define Workflows: using a regular exportable Go function.
+With the Temporal Go SDK, you define Activities similarly to how you define Workflows: using a regular exportable Go function.

 Create the file `activity.go` in the project root and add the following code to define a `ComposeGreeting` function:

 <!--SNIPSTART hello-world-project-template-go-activity-->
 <!--SNIPEND-->

-Like your Workflow Definition, the `ComposeGreeting` Activity Definition also accepts a `Context` .
+The `ComposeGreeting` Activity Definition also accepts a `Context` .
 This parameter is optional for Activity Definitions, but it's recommended because you may need it for other Go SDK features as your application evolves.

 Your Activity Definition can accept input parameters.
 Review the [Activity parameters](https://docs.temporal.io/application-development/foundations?lang=go#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.

 The logic within the `ComposeGreeting` function creates the string and returns the greeting, along with `nil` for the error.
 In a more complex case, you can return an error from your Activity and then configure your Workflow to handle the error.

-You've completed the logic for the application.
-You have a Workflow and an Activity defined.
+You've completed the logic for the application; you have a Workflow and an Activity defined.
 Before moving on, you'll write a unit test for your Workflow.

 ## ![](/img/icons/check.png) Add a unit test